bitfielddev/zyxt/syntax.md

-x === y; // equal value and type x !== y; // not equal value or type x is y; // same reference x isnt y; // different reference
+x === y; // equal value and type x !== y; // not equal value or type x is y; // same reference x !is y; // different reference

 === Logical ===
 x && y; // and